FREQUENTLY ASKED QUESTIONS

 Does the Colosseum offer any discounts for students/kids or seniors?

 Unfortunately, the Colosseum doesn’t offer discounts for students or pensioners, but there is a reduced fee for kids ages 6 – 17 with a valid ID, showing proof of age.
 Entrance for children 5 or younger is free and, therefore, should not be added during the tour booking process.
-Visitors over the age of 17 who are not students are required to pay the adult rate.

 Will we be able to visit the Arena/Dungeons/Underground?